TheDeanLab/navigate/_sources/user_guide/hardware/implementations.rst.txt

    * - Zoom
      - N/A
    * - Other
-     - VAST large object flow cytometer and Imagine Optics deformable mirror for wavefront correction.
+     - VAST large object flow cytometry system and Imagine Optics deformable mirror for wavefront correction.
    * - Other
      - NA